NankaSvoi/NankaSvoi/README.md

 Hi!
-I'm Natal, a beginner backend developer.
+I'm Natalia, a beginner backend developer.

 💻 I'm learning Java, Spring Boot, and creating my first real project, a mini-SaaS application.
 ⚡ My goal is to fully transition to a remote income, so I can be free to choose my country, time, and work.